khushidwived/Learnlytics/README.md

 setPersistence(auth, browserLocalPersistence);
 ```

-> ⚠️ **Security Note:** If you fork this project, replace `firebaseConfig` with your own Firebase project credentials and configure Firestore Security Rules to restrict access per user UID.
+> Security Note: If you fork this project, replace `firebaseConfig` with your own Firebase project credentials and configure Firestore Security Rules to restrict access per user UID.

 ---